-The trends in career opportunities and salary expectations for technology positions are excellent, state the results of a Robert Half survey of salary trends.
+The trends in career opportunities and salary expectations for technology positions are excellent.
 If you are considering graduate studies in technology, this positive outlook supports the Department of Labor Statistics projection of additional opportunities in these areas.
 So consider extending your studies at La Salle in a graduate program that allows for flexibility through an online format.

 The M.S.
-Computer Information Science program is offered in an online format with some residency requirements for testing and presentations.
+Computer Information Science program is offered in an online.
 Each course is 8-weeks in length allowing students to take two courses per semester.
 The courses use synchronous tools, learning management systems and specialized software for course materials.
 The delivery format aims to achieve a time balance for the adult student.

 The goals of the program’s core are